POLICY ISSUE ANALYSIS

-- The largest bond type, raising 70% of each bond's finance suite, would be the AAA housing supply bond that would raise money from superannuation funds (who pay lower tax rates).
+- The largest bond type, raising 70 per cent of each bond's finance suite, would be the AAA housing supply bond that would raise money from superannuation funds (who pay lower tax rates).
 It would have a 15 per cent tax rate, a fixed interest, be long-term (up to 10 years); and have a level of a government guarantee.

 - The second private finance bond would be the tax smart bond for retail investors.
-It would raise 20% of each bond's finance suite and would feature varying tax rates, a fixed term, fixed or indexed interest, lower yield, long-term bond (up to 10 years) with an appropriate tax incentive to generate a competitive after tax yield.
+It would raise 20 per cent of each bond's finance suite and would feature varying tax rates, a fixed term, fixed or indexed interest, lower yield, long-term bond (up to 10 years) with an appropriate tax incentive to generate a competitive after tax yield.

 - The third part (raising 10% of the HSB suite) could come from a government public growth bond that paid no interest, in effect a long-term revolving loan.

 As a result of enhancements that include a guarantee on corporate bonds, which lifts their rating and reduces yield required; a tax exemption on income earned from retail housing bonds to reduce the before tax yield required; and a zero interest government loan, the cost of funds will be reduced to below the cost of current loans for affordable housing.